greciasantana/Pinpoints-of-immigration/README.md

 ## Data Processing

-I used kaggle and the google dataset search engine to loook for relevan data that would help me in complething an analysis.
+I used kaggle and the google dataset search engine to loook for relevant data that would help me in completing an analysis.
 There was a lot of data but for the most part it was not very raw.
 Most of the data was very clean and short; when reading through the external website where the downloadable data was there as either an xlsx or a csv, the data had been processed already.
-However, When downloeded, there were still some voncersion errors where the formatting of data had to be fixed.
+However, When downloaded, there were still some conversion errors where the formatting of data had to be fixed.

 ### Extra Sheets